 Today we will be looking at the topic of holiness or separation from uncleanness, and how Paul reminded the early believers how they were not to join in any effort or activity where the Name or character of God would be maligned or disdained.
 In doing so, God promised to dwell among his own sons and daughters.

-Because we have these promises, dear friends, let us cleanse ourselves from everything that can defile our body or spirit.
-And let us work toward complete holiness because we fear God.2 Corinthians 7:1
+- 2 Corinthians 7:1 – Because we have these promises, dear friends, let us cleanse ourselves from everything that can defile our body or spirit.
+And let us work toward complete holiness because we fear God.

-Paul’s admonition here is for cleansing our ourselves from everything that can defile our body and spirit.
-This, he says, is working toward complete holiness; that is, with holiness as the fulfillment, the end goal, of this cleansing.
+Paul’s admonition here is for believers to cleanse themselves from everything that can defile body and spirit.
+This, he says, is working toward complete holiness; that is, with holiness as the fulfillment or the end goal of this cleansing.

 However, the motivation for this goal comes from some promises he has just mentioned.
-Since this is the first verse in chapter 7 in our Bibles, this must mean he mentioned some promises at the end of chapter 6.
+Since this is the first verse of chapter seven in our Bibles, this must mean he mentioned some promises at the end of chapter six.
 What promises is he referring to?

 - 2 Corinthians 6:14-18 – Don’t be unequally yoked with unbelievers, for what fellowship have righteousness and iniquity?
 Or what fellowship has light with darkness?
 What agreement has Christ with Belial?
 Or what portion has a believer with an unbeliever?
 What agreement has a temple of God with idols?
 For you are a temple of the living God.
 Even as God said, “I will dwell in them, and walk in them; and I will be their God, and they will be my people.”
-Therefore, “‘Come out from among them, and be separate,’ says the Lord.
+Therefore, “‘Come out from among them, and be separate,’ says Yahweh.
 ‘Touch no unclean thing.
 I will receive you.
 I will be to you a Father.
-You will be to me sons and daughters,’ says the Lord Almighty.”2 Corinthians 6:14-18
+You will be to me sons and daughters,’ says Yahweh Almighty.”

-I know this passage has classically been used for the purpose of warning believers not to marry non-believers, and while that is certainly a commendable ideal, that is not the context of this passage; marriage is no where in Paul’s sights here.
+I know this passage has classically been used for the purpose of warning believers to not marry non-believers, and while that is certainly a valid recommendation, that is not the context of this passage; marriage is nowhere in Paul’s sights here.

 The real message is that separation from non-believers is required in any type of joint-effort where a compromise of God’s principles would become involved.
 Believers are not to join in any effort or activity where the Name or character of God would be maligned or disdained.

-As an example, in Paul’s day, it was customary to invite friends to go out to dinner, so to speak, in a temple of a local deity, and by eating food purchased in the marketplace that had been previously offered to an idol.
-In that time, a fellowship meal in an idol’s temple was the ancient approximation of what we might today consider going out to eat in a restaurant today.
-It was also an accepted practice to purchase meat in the market, not knowing if the food had already been in an idol’s temple prior to being offered for sale in the local market.
+Two of the primary challenges believers faced in Paul’s day included the practice of eating food in a temple of a local deity, and by eating food purchased in the marketplace that had been previously offered to an idol.
+In that time, a fellowship meal in an idol’s temple was the ancient approximation of what we might today consider going out to eat in a restaurant.
+It was also a challenge for Jews to purchase meat in the market, not knowing if the food had already been in an idol’s temple prior to being offered for sale in the local market.
 These were such serious issues that Paul devotes a whole chapter (chapter 8) in his first letter to the Corinthians to these practices.

 - Leviticus 26:11-12 – I will live among you, and I will not despise you.
 I will walk among you; I will be your God, and you will be my people.